Professional Context

 4 Expert PromptsFault Isolation and Troubleshooting

 When dealing with a faulty [EQUIPMENT NAME], such as a malfunctioning robotic arm, the first step is to consult the maintenance log and fault report to identify any recurring issues or recent repairs.
-Use Perplexity to analyze the service log and [PASTE FAULT CODE HERE] to determine the most likely cause of the fault.
-Consider factors such as [INSERT RECENT MAINTENANCE HERE] and [CALENDAR TIME SINCE LAST PM].
+Use Perplexity to analyze the service log and [PASTE FAULT CODE] to determine the most likely cause of the fault.
+Consider factors such as [RECENT MAINTENANCE] and [CALENDAR TIME SINCE LAST PM].
 Based on this analysis, generate a list of potential causes and recommend the next steps for troubleshooting, including any necessary lockout/tagout procedures or calibration checks.

 Preventative Maintenance Scheduling